maxheld83/ghactions/Rscript-byod/README.md

 ## Required Arguments

 Whatever your provide in `args` simply gets appended to the `Rscript` call.
-So just image `Rscript` in front of it; if it is a valid shell command, you're good to go.
+So just imagine `Rscript` in front of it; if it is a valid shell command, you're good to go.
 Remember that `Rscript` is the ([now preferred](https://stackoverflow.com/questions/18306362/run-r-script-from-command-line/18306656#18306656)) way to run R from a system shell (*not* the R console).
 We have to use `Rscript`, because there's no GUI that could hook us up directly to the R console in our non-interactive image run.
 [Here](https://stat.ethz.ch/R-manual/R-devel/library/utils/html/Rscript.html) is the full documentation.